Rett syndrome is a rare genetic disorder that affects brain development, resulting in severe mental and physical disability.

-A child with Rett syndrome may not have every symptom listed below, and their symptoms can change as they get older.
+A child may not have all the symptoms of Rett syndrome and their symptoms might change as they get older.

-Rett syndrome is described in four stages, although symptoms will often overlap between each stage.
-The main features of each stage are described below.
+Rett syndrome is described in 4 stages, although symptoms will often overlap between each stage.
+These are the main features of each stage:

-At first, the child will appear to develop and grow normally for at least six months, although (especially with hindsight) there may be subtle signs of Rett syndrome before the child is recognized as having a problem.
+At first, the child will appear to develop and grow normally for at least 6 months.
+There may be subtle signs of Rett syndrome before the child is recognised as having a problem (especially with hindsight).

-Stage one is sometimes described as 'stagnation' because the child's development slows down or stops altogether.
+Stage 1 is sometimes described as "stagnation".
 Symptoms include: